cbsteh/PySawit/README.md

 Preliminary work of PySawit was progressively published in several conference proceedings, but the full or complete work of PySawit was first published in:

-`TEH, C.B.S., & CHEAH, S.S.
-(2017).
+`Teh, C. B. S., & Cheah, S. S. (2018).
 Modelling crop growth and yield in palm oil cultivation.
-In Rival, A. (Ed.)
-Achieving sustainable cultivation of oil palm.
-Cambridge, UK: Burleigh Dodds Science Publishing (In Press).`
+In A. Rival (Ed.), Achieving sustainable cultivation of oil palm (Vol. 1, pp. 183-227).
+Cambridge, UK: Burleigh Dodds Science Publishing.`